TomHedges/JG.CharityDonationLookup/README.md

 - Jest - test runner
 - Enzyme - testing utility
+- URL Loader - converting small images into Base64 for faster loading
+- File Loader - serving larger images as separate files

 ### Other info:

-- Open "exampleContent.html" in your browser to see a mockup page used to refine the visual design and componenet structure
+- Open "test/exampleContent.html" in your browser to see a mocked-up page used to refine the visual design and component structure